jimSampica/theStudio/README.md

 Codebase for Caitlyn Sampica's design portfolio website.

-Hosted in Azure, written with Go, Templ, and HTMX.
+Written with Go, Templ, HTMX, and hosted in Azure.